 2.2.4 Terminations of Coverage

-Coverage will be terminated in a Contractor’s QHP in accordance with the requirements established by the Exchange pursuant to 45 C.F.R.
-155.430 and other applicable State and Federal laws, rules and regulations.
+Contractor shall terminate coverage in aContractor’s QHP in accordance with the requirements established by the Exchange pursuant to 10 CCR § 6506 and other applicable State and Federal laws, rules and regulations.

-Coverage will be terminated for an individual Enrollee’s non-payment of premium effective as of the last day of the first month of a three (3) month grace period provided in the event of nonpayment of premiums by individuals receiving advance payments of the premium tax credit as required under 45 C.F.R.
-155.430(d)(4)or the last day of coverage established by grace periods under applicable State law, including requirements relating to Health and Safety Code §1365 and Insurance Code §10273.6 for individuals not receiving advance payments of the premium tax credit.
+Contractor shall terminate coverage for an individual Enrollee’s non-payment of premium as follows: (i) effective as of the last day of the first month of a three (3) month grace period in the event of nonpayment of premiums by individuals receiving advance payments of the premium tax credit ; or (ii) the last day of coverage established by grace periods under applicable State law, including requirements relating to Health and Safety Code §1365 and Insurance Code §10273.6 for individuals not receiving advance payments of the premium tax credit.
 Contractor shall report information to the Exchange regarding delinquent full or partial payments of premium owing by Qualified Individuals in such format and intervals as is reasonably requested by the Exchange based on consultation with the Contractor.

-The specific terms and conditions relating to termination of coverage, including, Contractor’s right to terminate in connection with the receipt of partial payments, shall be determined by the Exchange in accordance with applicable State and Federal laws, rules and regulations.

 The Exchange will notify Contractor within five (5) business days of any individual Enrollee termination.